ibm-cloud-docs/EventStreams/streaming_cos_sql.md

 - An {{site.data.keyword.sqlquery_short}} instance - Standard plan.
 - An {{site.data.keyword.keymanagementservicelong}} instance.

+Ensure you have the following permissions:

+- Permission to create service-to-service authentication.
+- Permission to create service IDs and API keys.
+- Permission to write to {{site.data.keyword.keymanagementservicelong}} (to store the API key).
+- Reader access role for the cluster, topic and group resources within the {{site.data.keyword.messagehub}} service instance (or a Reader access role for the service instance as a whole).
+- Writer role for the Cloud {{site.data.keyword.cos_short}} bucket.

 These services can also be created after you start configuring your stream landing job in the set up wizard.

 ## Step 2.
 Set up the Cloud {{site.data.keyword.cos_short}} stream landing
 {: #step2_setup_cos_landing}

 1. Click on the **Overflow menu** (3 vertical dots beside the topic) to start and select the **streaming** topic data option